The Versailles Alignment to Oak Island

 The initial inspiration to look for alignments at Versailles came from the late Oak Island researcher Chris Donah, a skilled amateur astronomer who suggested during a war room discussion that Nolan's Cross, the formation of five megalithic boulders on Oak Island discovered by Fred Nolan in 1981, might point toward the Temple Mount in Jerusalem.
 That segment never aired, but Mol and Morford continued to investigate, and they soon realized that the giant menorah they had mapped in the gardens at Versailles was pointing in exactly the same direction.

 To validate their findings, Mol and Morford enlisted the help of Erin King, a geolocation and geographic information system expert and consultant on The Curse of Oak Island, who used industry-grade GIS software to verify the alignments.
 They also established rigorous criteria for their research: any alignment had to physically point from one place to another along a defined feature; the two locations had to be contextually connected; and the technology required to create the alignment had to have been available in the seventeenth century.
 The central axis of the Versailles Menorah met every test.
-It pointed with remarkable precision directly to the Temple Mount in Jerusalem, the very site where the Menorah had once illuminated the Holy of Holies in Solomon's Temple.
+To the East, it pointed with remarkable precision directly to the Temple Mount in Jerusalem, the very site where the Menorah had once illuminated the Holy of Holies in Solomon's Temple.

 However, when they extended the line in the opposite direction, northwest across the Atlantic toward Nova Scotia, the alignment to Oak Island carried a deviation of approximately 0.7 degrees.
 Over a distance of more than three thousand miles, that small error translated to a variation of roughly twenty-five miles on the ground, too large to claim the alignment was intentional.
 Mol and Morford presented this caveat honestly when they first revealed the theory during Season 8 of the show.
 But the story did not end there.